Mama Weed poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Patience Portefeux, a modest translator for the Paris police anti-narcotics unit, works diligently in her small office translating wiretaps.
 She lives a quiet, unremarkable life caring for her elderly mother in financial struggle..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Patience discovers that Samia, the daughter of a woman who once saved her mother's life, is the girlfriend of a dealer under surveillance.
 When police plan a raid that will capture Samia, Patience faces a moral crisis: remain invisible or intervene..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.